 There’s information below the map about the details to include with your sighting report.
 The list can be copied and pasted into your email as a guide.

-There are some red squirrels in the Upper Derwent Valley and Upper Weardale, so if you see a red or grey squirrel in these areas, please report them to either the Upper Weardale, Allen Valley or Slaley Red Squirrel Groups, whichever is nearer.
+There are some red squirrels in the Upper Derwent Valley, Upper Weardale, and mid-Teesdale.
+If you see a red or grey squirrel in these areas, please report them to either the Upper Weardale, Allen Valley, Slaley Red Squirrel Groups, or in the case of Teesdale, to the chair/co-ordinator of NRS (Northumberland) (see below) as appropriate.

 At present, as there are no red squirrels in the rest of County Durham, and no red squirrel groups, there is no point in reporting grey squirrels from the rest of the county of Durham, as there is nothing that can be done about them.